Welcome to the

 It is a peculiar mental twist which renders us helpless against resisting alcohol.

-there inevitably ran some insanely trivial excuse for taking the first drink.
-Our sound
+But there was always the curious mental phenomenon that parallel with our sound reasoning there inevitably ran some insanely trivial excuse for taking the first drink.
+Our sound reasoning failed to hold us in check.

 How do we get past this?